 By Julie Zhou (Growthmaster, Hipmunk)

-About the guest blogger: Julie Zhou is the Growthmaster at Hipmunk, a travel site taking the agony out of hotel and flight search that Forbes has called “the best travel site in the world”.
-Before Hipmunk, Julie worked at Google, marketing products like AdWords, Google Maps and Android.
-In her free time, she enjoys finding her next exotic travel destination and working up to deadlifting twice her body’s weight.
+About the guest blogger: Julie Zhou is the Growthmaster at Hipmunk, a travel site taking the agony out of hotel and flight search that was named one of the Best Travel Websites of 2011 by Travel+Leisure and one of the 50 Best iPhone Apps of 2012 by Time Inc. Before Hipmunk, Julie worked at Google, marketing products like AdWords, Google Maps and Android.
+In her free time, she enjoys rock climbing, krav maga and finding her next exotic travel destination.
 Follow her on Twitter at @jyzhou.